CopThis/partner-api/partner_api.md

 Creates a new order.
 If any requested item is no longer available, the entire order should fail.

-The `status` field on the returned order can be set to any string.
+The `status` field on the returned order indicates the order's progress from receipt to fulfillment.
 Preferred values are as follows.
 * `RECEIVED` - an order's state immediately after acceptance
 * `SHIPPED` - this state should only be set when a tracking number can be provided in the response as well
 * `CANCELLED`